 Hallux Valgus (commonly known as "bunions") is a painful, disfiguring deformity characterized by a deviated position of the great toe.
 Bunions are easily identified visually by the "bump" on the joint at the base of the great toe (the metatarsophalangeal ("MTP") joint).
-While this "bump" is widely considered to be the source of pain in bunion sufferers, a structural defect causing misalignment in the middle of the foot is the root cause of the deformity.
+While this "bump" is widely considered to be the source of pain in bunion sufferers, a structural defect causing a 3D misalignment of the metatarsal bone is the root cause of the deformity.